Life

 As you can imagine, my self-esteem was at a low point amongst my distinguished family members.
 I knew I could do better, but I would not ask my father for help.
 His help always came with a price.
 A price I was not willing to pay.

 I somehow landed in the IT industry.
 And an industry it was already in 1987.
 I programmed for whoever needed programming.
-At some stage, I helped build a maintenance system for military aircraft and later, a system administering local content of Mercedes-Benz products.
+At some stage, I helped build a maintenance system for military aircraft and later, a system administering the local content of Mercedes-Benz products.

 Is it easy?
 Not at all.
 It requires hard work and dedication.
 Also, my family has to make some sacrifices too.
 But in the end, it will be worth it!